Isaiah Chapter Nine

 Isaiah 9:1

-Nevertheless, there will be no more gloom for those who were in distress.
-In the past he humbled the land of Zebulun and the land of Naphtali, but in the future he will honor Galilee of the Gentiles, by the way of the sea, along the Jordan-
+But there will be no more gloom for those who are now in anguish.
+In the past the land of Z'vulun and the land of Naftali were regarded lightly; but in the future he will honor the way to the lake, beyond the Yarden, Galil-of-the-Goyim.

 These were dark days for God's people but, here, He promises the return of light.
 Galilee was a despised area of the land to the Jews because it was an area where Gentiles had gathered to live.
-This verse speaks about the first coming of Christ (as a baby) from this area.
+This verse speaks about the first coming of Messiah and the start of His earthly ministry in Kfar Naḥum (Capernaum).

 Isaiah 9:2